|

 events listed in the schedule.
 We started using a new electronic registration system in 2021, so you can register in advance with a PC, tablet or smartphone.
 A parent or legal guardian will need to fill out a

 registration/permission form.
-When you check in at the event, we'll print your form for the parent/guardian to sign.
+When you check in at the event, we'll print your form for the parent/guardian to sign, or have you sign digitally on a tablet.
 Sorry, but

 relatives, friends, neighbors, etc. cannot sign for the parent.
 You can also walk in and register at the event, if capacity is available, but only after pre-registered youth are flown.
-Paper forms that have been used the last few years are still acceptable, if they are current.
+Paper forms that have been used the past years are still acceptable, if they are current (revised 6/21).
 Be

 aware that there are websites that have a Young Eagles form for